hannes-hochreiner/travel-manager/docs/travel-manager-prd.md

 ## UI

+### Pages
+Pages are the different screens of the application.
+As the user navigates through the pages, the location is updated to reflect the current position.

-### Main View
+#### Main Page
-The main view shows a list of trips.
+The main page shows a list of trips.
 For each trip the title, description, start date, and end date are shown.
 The trips are in descending order by start date.
-The user can select a trip to view its details.
+The user can select a trip to navigate to the trip page.
 The main view also contains a button to add a new trip.

-### Trip View
+#### Trip Page
-The trip view shows the details of a particular trip.
-The trip view also contains a list of stays.
+The trip page shows the details of a particular trip.
+The trip page also contains a list of stays.
 For each stay the title, description, start date, and end date are shown.
 The stays are in ascending order by start date.
-The trip view also contains a button to add a new stay.
+The trip page also contains a button to add a new stay.

+#### Stay Page
+The stay page shows the details of the stay and any attachments and child objects.
+In particular, the stay page contains a list of locations including the title, description, subtype, and coordinates of the location.

+### Components
+Components are used on pages to encapsulate certain elements.
+Some components are generic (e.g., travel-list) and can be used with a variety of objects (e.g., trip, stay, location).
+Other components are specific for one type of object (e.g., travel-stay-edit).

+#### Position Edit
+The position-edit component allows the user to create or update a position by either specifying the numerical values of the longitude and latitude or by selection the position on a map.

 ## User Stories